 - Poisoning: exposure to heavy metals (e.g., lead, arsenic) or other poisons (e.g., pesticides)

 - Alcohol abuse, or recreational drug use

 - Brain tumours: although uncommon, damage caused by a brain tumour can result in dementia

-- Anoxia/hypoxia: this occurs when insufficient oxygen reaches organ tissues, e.g. due to severe asthma, heart attack, or carbon monoxide poisoning.
+- Insufficient oxygen reaching brain or body tissues, e.g. due to severe asthma, heart attack, or carbon monoxide poisoning.

 Many factors can increase the risk of a person developing dementia, including:

 - Age: while dementia isn’t a normal part of ageing, the risk of developing it does increase as you age

 - Family history: certain genetic mutations put people at higher risk of dementia.

 - Down syndrome: many people with Down syndrome develop early-onset Alzheimer's disease

 - Mild cognitive impairment: people who have difficulties with memory but without loss of daily function are at higher risk of dementia